-Although the RAP appears to resolve temperature, mixing ratios, and wind speeds more accurately than the RUC-2, the transmission of these errors onto the derived convective parameters can be large.
-Table 3 expresses error measures for surface-based (SBCAPE) and mean-layer CAPE (MLCAPE), 0-3-km and 0-6-km wind shear, total totals, and the theta-e index.
+2, the transmission of these errors onto the derived convective parameters can be large.
+Table 3 expresses error measures for surface-based (SBCAPE) and mean-layer CAPE (MLCAPE), 0-3 km and 0-6 km wind shear, TTs, and TEI.
 Because the focus of this study is surface-based convection, only days when the observed surface-based CAPE was greater than zero were used to calculate the derived quantity error metrics.
 Similar to previous work (e.g., Lee, 2002), parameters calculated via the vertical integration of a parcel trajectory, such as CAPE, are sensitive to errors in low-level temperature and moisture.
 The RAP's low-level temperature and moisture biases influence the lifted condensation level (LCL) calculation (negative MLLCL bias; Table 3) yielding a premature transition to the pseudo-adiabatic lapse rate and an overestimate of parcel instability (positive SBCAPE and MLCAPE biases; Table 3)1.
 Thompson et al. (2003) identified smaller CAPE errors generated by the RUC-2; however, the nature of the thermodynamic environments being examined is significantly different in this study.
-Similar to the RUC-2, the RAP is more adept at representing MLCAPE than SBCAPE with Fig. 2b, and consequently, the mean-layer parcel trajectory will be used for all parcel-related calculations.
+Similar to the RUC-2, the RAP is more adept at representing MLCAPE than SBCAPE with Fig. 2b and, consequently, the meanlayer parcel trajectory will be used for all parcel-related calculations.

 In some cases, RAP proxy soundings may have been contaminated by premature convective overturning within the model.
-However, because the RAP assimilates radar reflectivity from the U.S. (Benjamin et al., 2016), the 0-hr RAP analysis fields should generally mirror the radar-observed areas of convection.
-Additionally, any such instances will be dampened by the methodological design decision to aggregate all proxy soundings on a daily level as will be described in Sect.
+However, because the RAP assimilates radar reflectivity from the US (Benjamin et al., 2016), the 0h RAP analysis fields should generally mirror the radar-observed areas of convection.
+Additionally, any such instances will be dampened by the methodological design decision to aggregate all proxy soundings on a daily level, as will be described in Sect.
 2.3.
-The accuracy of the proxy soundings could be improved by employing a convection-permitting numerical model, such as the 3-km High-Resolution Rapid Refresh
+The accuracy of the proxy soundings could be improved by employing a convection-permitting numer-

-1 The near-surface temperature and moisture errors in Fig. 2a are more pronounced following the upgrade to RAPv2 in February 2014.
+1The near-surface temperature and moisture errors in Fig. 2a are more pronounced following the upgrade to RAPv2 in February 2014.
 However, because the RAP is an operational tool and this work has operational relevance, no attempt was made to correct for this change.